 Dimensions (LxWxH): 27 x 18.1 x 18.9 inches | Capacity: 55 quarts | Weight: 28.2 pounds

-What We Like: Holds up to 30 cans, multipurpose, durable
+What We Love: Holds up to 30 cans, multipurpose, durable

-What We Don't Like: Only one slim pocket
+What We Don't Love: Only one slim pocket

-RTIC is another cooler brand that’s giving Yeti a run for their money.
+RTIC is another cooler brand that’s giving Yeti a run for its money.
 Its coolers are known for durable construction and impressive cold retention capabilities, both features evident in their insulated cooler bag.

 Dimensions (LxWxH): 15.5 x 11.5 x 12.75 inches | Capacity: 22 quarts | Weight: 4 pounds